Operator Algebras and Third Quantization: Sum over topologies and Poisson distribution

-Because the emission of thermofield double state is stochastic and the number of emissions $N(T)$ follows the Poisson distribution (c.f.
-Appendix \ref{app:cavityQED}), insertion of a single operat $\sum_k a^\dagger_{ik}a_{jk}$ leads to the following expected amplitude:
+Because the emission of the thermofield double state is stochastic and the number of emissions $N(T)$ follows the Poisson distribution, insertion of a single operator $\sum_k a^\dagger_{ik}a_{jk}$ leads to the following expected amplitude:

 where $\lambda > 0$ is the intensity of emission.
-Note, we have properly normalized the thermofield double state thus $\bra{TFD}\ket{TFD} = 1$.
+Note, we have properly normalized the thermofield double state, thus $\bra{TFD}\ket{TFD} = 1$.

 Using the connection between the Poisson distribution and the coherent state, we can introduce the coherent thermofield double state:

 where $\rho_\beta$ is the Gibbs state of inverse temperature $\beta$.
 The same amplitude can be written as: